 Phase 5: Ethnorelativism (Third Culture) – “I can move between cultures without my own personal sense of cultural identity becoming eroded.
 I no longer feel that I belong to any single culture.”

-By keeping this framework in mind, you’ll be in a better place to understand the cultural lens that’s being used by others and respond accordingly.
-You may also use these four tips whenever you encounter cultural ignorance:
+By keeping this framework in mind, you’ll be in a better place to understand the cultural lens that others have and respond accordingly.
+You may also use these four tips whenever you encounter culturally ignorant people:

 1. Know your audience: No matter how culturally savvy you are, there will be times when you won’t be able to understand what is influencing the culturally ignorant.
 In such cases, ask questions and show curiosity.
 Learn about their background and what’s influencing them to have this narrow worldview.
 Instead of feeling like a victim of their ignorance, become an explorer who is curious about the diversity in opinions.

 2. Become aware of your own cultural lens: Even if you consider yourself open-minded and accepting of other ways of living, you’ll still have subtle cultural boundaries and opinions that may not be accurate.
 If we perceive someone’s behavior as insensitive, we’re often tempted to treat them in the same manner.
-If this occurs, avoid retaliating and try to understand how your own lens is influencing your perception of their behavior.
+If this occurs, manage your triggers and try to understand how your own lens is influencing your perception of their behavior.

 3. Share your views in ‘their language’: Once you’ve listened to the other party and examined your own potential biases, you’ll be in a better position to share your honest thoughts.
-This is a potentially difficult conversation and can trigger those involved, so you want to stay mindful and avoid saying things that could offend, or get in the way of fostering understanding.
+This is a potentially difficult conversation (especially with the culturally ignorant) and can trigger those involved, so you want to stay mindful and avoid saying things that could offend, or get in the way of fostering understanding.
 Use respectful but assertive and direct communication that expresses your truth.

 Cultural openness is rooted in our state of being.
 Deep in our souls, we know that we’re all humans first and are all connected in some way.
 When you meet someone who lacks cultural sensitivity, know that that they are disconnected from that deeper truth.
 Realizing this will open the door for compassion and awaken a desire to enlighten and awaken others.